go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Learning with Errors (LWE)

-PIR is also a subset of the broad topic of **lattice-based cryptography**, which refers to a series of **quantum-resistant cryptographic primitives** involving lattices, either in their construction or in the security proof.
+PIR is also a subset of the broad topic of **lattice-based cryptography**.
+It refers to a series of **quantum-resistant cryptographic primitives** involving lattices, either in their construction or in the security proof.

 > 💡 *Over an n-dimensional vector space, a lattice is an infinite set of points represented by a collection of vectors.*

-In a [seminal PIR paper in 2005](https://dl.acm.org/doi/10.1145/1060590.1060603), Oded Regev introduced the **first lattice-based public-key encryption scheme** and the **learning with errors (LWE) problem**.
+In a [2005 seminal PIR paper](https://dl.acm.org/doi/10.1145/1060590.1060603), Oded Regev introduced the **first lattice-based public-key encryption scheme** and the **learning with errors (LWE) problem**.

 The LWE problem relies on the **hardness of distinguishing between a message with added noise and a random sample**.
 It can be thought of as **a search in a (noisy) modular set of equations whose solutions can be very difficult to solve**.
 In other words, given `m` samples of coefficients `(bi, ai)` in the linear equation `bi = <ai, s> + ei`, with the error `ei` sampled from a small range `[-bound, bound]`, finding the secret key `s` is "hard".